DazLamas/task-manager/README.md

 # Task Manager

 Task Manager builded with pure Javascript for a codetest.
-No frameworks.
+No frameworks, custom design and CSS.
 Check out at https://dazlamas.github.io/task-manager/app/index.html

 ### Tech